|

 Murder of Archbishop Sharpe (which draws on Scott's Old

-J. G. Lockhart to promote Allan as a painter of Scottish history.
+and his son-in-law J. G. Lockhart to promote Allan as a painter

 Mukherjee,

-to Peel', in Crime and Empire: The Colony in Nineteenth-Century
+in Crime and Empire: The Colony in Nineteenth-Century Fictions

 Argues